-Goal 1: Promote the Construction of New Housing

-new housing opportunities.
+Goal 1: Promote the construction of new housing and new housing opportunities.

-Policy 1.1: Provide adequate sites for all types of housing.
+Provide adequate sites for all types of housing.

-Policy 1.2: Maintain development standards that promote the development of special needs housing, such as affordable senior, accessible, or family housing, while protecting quality of life goals.
+Maintain development standards that promote the development of special needs housing, such as affordable senior, accessible, or family housing, while protecting quality of life goals.

-Policy 1.3: Further streamline the permit approval process.
+Further streamline the permit approval process.

-Policy 1.4: Continue to assess and revise, where appropriate City regulatory requirements.
+Continue to assess and revise, where appropriate City regulatory requirements.